-If DSTAT is approved for the treatment of AML, we believe it is possible for us to commercialize DSTAT in the United States.
-We anticipate that this would entail a relatively small commercial infrastructure, which may include a contract sales force, partner sales force, or an internally developed commercial organization.
+If ONC201 is approved for recurrent H3 K27M-mutant glioma and/or DSTAT is approved for the treatment of AML, we believe it is possible for us to commercialize ONC201 and DSTAT in the United States.
+We anticipate that commercialization of one or both products would entail a relatively small commercial infrastructure, which may include a contract sales force, partner sales force, or an internally developed commercial organization.

-Outside of the United States, subject to obtaining necessary marketing approvals, we may seek to commercialize DSTAT ourselves or through distribution or other collaboration arrangements.
-If we elect to develop DSTAT for other hematologic indications, we would plan to do so selectively either on our own or by establishing alliances with one or more pharmaceutical company collaborators, depending on, among other things, the applicable indications, the related development costs, reimbursement complexities and our available resources.
+Outside of the United States, subject to obtaining necessary marketing approvals, we may seek to commercialize ONC201 and DSTAT ourselves or through distribution or other collaboration arrangements.
+If we elect to develop ONC201 for other indications and if DSTAT is also developed for other hematologic indications, we would plan to do so selectively either on our own or by establishing alliances with one or more pharmaceutical company collaborators, depending on, among other things, the applicable indications, the related development costs, reimbursement complexities and our available resources.